harterrt/harterrt/content/mozilla/opportunity_sizing.md

 we should have more confidence in our estimates.

 We'll get better at this as we build more intuition.
-Our 10th opporunity sizing will be better than our first.
+Our tenth opportunity sizing will be better than our first.

 ---